-In our field of marketing, branding and design there are no regulations.
-There isn’t a license or certification required to provide marketing or branding services like there is to practice law, or to practice within the architecture and engineering field.
+There are no regulations in our marketing, branding, and design.
+There isn’t a license or certification required to provide marketing or branding services like there is to practice law or to practice within the architecture and engineering field.
 That means anyone can start a marketing firm or jump into the marketing field overnight.
 This is also a field of intangible services.
-For this reason, the terminology can be misused, interpreted differently and at times just plain confusing.
-When you search the internet for a definition of the term “brand essence” or “brand strategy” you’ll find a number of different definitions.
-You may find some common themes, but there is a lot of subjectivity in this field of work.
+For this reason, the terminology can be misused, interpreted differently, and sometimes just plain confusing.
+When you search the internet for a definition of the term “brand essence” or “brand strategy,” you’ll find a number of different definitions.
+You may find some common themes, but this field of work has a lot of subjectivity.

 It gets even more convoluted as you drill down to the finer aspects of what makes a brand or marketing campaign.
-Creative professionals drone on about missions, visions and values and “telling your story” while listeners hide the fact that they have no clue what this actually means.
-In all honesty, sometimes these terms don’t actually have a concrete meaning at all.
-Brand “storytelling” seems to differ based on the specific deliverable the creative type is selling--video production professionals would say that telling your story is done with video, while brand designers may be referring to a collection of brand touchpoints as a whole.
+Creative professionals drone on about missions, visions, and values and “telling your story,” while listeners hide that they have no clue what this means.
+In all honesty, sometimes, these terms don’t have a concrete meaning.
+Brand “storytelling” seems to differ based on the specific deliverable the creative type is selling--video production professionals would say that telling your story is done with the video, while brand designers may be referring to a collection of brand touchpoints as a whole.

 Branding and Marketing Firms Should Be User Friendly

-To start, let’s define some of the key terms in the branding and marketing landscape.
+First, let’s define some key terms in the branding and marketing landscape.
 Most of us know where the term “brand” came from.
 Livestock owners often burned an identifying mark in the hide of their livestock to indicate what was theirs.
-It was their “brand”.
-Today in the discipline of marketing and corporate communications we think of a brand as the consistent identifiers of a company.
+It was their “brand.”
+Today in the discipline of marketing and corporate communications, we think of a brand as the consistent identifier of a company.

 A logo is only a small part of how people recognize your organization and derive their expectations.

-Those identifying characteristics that determined how people feel about your company, organization or cause.
+Those identifying characteristics that determine how people feel about your company, organization, or cause.

 An important outcome, preferably a measurable outcome for the organization’s brand.